 The Ukulele brings a smile to every face.

 Quick and easy to learn in a fun setting, students in this class will be taught to play tunes straight away and leave the classes with the knowledge and fundamentals to continue their learning experience.
-John is a highly experienced teacher and musician, and has travelled far and wide to pursue an advanced knowledge of every musical possibility available with this tiny, understated, but addictive instrument.
+Lindy is a highly experienced teacher and musician, and has travelled far and wide to pursue an advanced knowledge of every musical possibility available with this tiny, understated, but addictive instrument.

 Did you know: The Ukulele comes in 3 different sizes?
 Soprano, Concert & Tenor?